-Keep your distance to stay as safe as possible on your essential journeys
+Keep your distance to stay as safe as possible public transport

-Bus and rail services across Wales have been running at reduced levels during the coronavirus outbreak for key worker and essential travel only.
+Bus and rail services across Wales have been running at reduced levels during the coronavirus outbreak.

 Please keep your distance

-Please stay 2 metres apart from others wherever possible when making essential journeys.
+Please stay apart from others wherever possible on public transport.

 • avoid physical contact

-• keep the time you spend within 2 metres of other people as short as possible
+• keep the time you spend near other people as short as possible

 Wear a face covering